SymfonyCasts/vue/sfcasts/ep1/ajax.md

 Ah, *this* is the component that needs the products data.

-Here's the goal: as *soon* as Vue loads this component, we'll start the AJAX call so that we can load the products as quickly as possible.
+Here's the goal: as *soon* as Vue loads this component, we'll start the Ajax call so that we can load the products as quickly as possible.
 Fortunately, Vue allows us to run code during its startup process, and there are two main "hook" points:
 `mounted` and `created`.
 We'll talk more about these later but Vue considers your